Postgraduate Teacher

 - Pre-Autumn term: Induction– a one-week programme for all new trainees, when we'll ensure that you have a smooth start to the programme

-- Autumn term: You will have one main placement this term.
-You will be in your placement school four days a week and training in your campus one day a week.
+- Autumn term: You will be in your host school this term.
+You will be in school four days a week and training one day a week.

-- Spring term: You will time in a contrasting school placement.
+- Spring term: You will spend 6 weeks in a contrasting school placement.
 This placement will be organised for you by our placement co-ordinators.

-- Spring and summer term: You will return to your main placement school.
-This will help you to strengthen existing relationships and to deepen your teaching knowledge, as well as giving you the opportunity to prepare for the recommendation of QTS.
+- Spring and summer term: You will return to your host school to prepare for the recommendation of QTS.

 Who is this for?